 If you want to grab a specific time to talk through your needs, then use this link, otherwise we’ll just see you at the booth!

-This guest post is from Simon Zelazny of Wallaroo Labs, and previously appeared on the Wallaroo Labs blog.
+This guest post is from Simon Zelazny of Wallaroo Labs.
 Find out how Wallaroo powered their cluster provisioning with Pulumi, for data science on demand.

 Last month, we took a long-running pandas classifier and made it run faster by leveraging Wallaroo’s parallelization capabilities.
 This time around, we’d like to kick it up a notch and see if we can keep scaling out to meet higher demand.
 We’d also like to be as economical as possible: provision infrastructure as needed and de-provision it when we’re done processing.